Polar Beverages

-Polar Beverages is a soft drink company based in Worcester, Massachusetts.
+Polar Beverages is an American soft drink company based in Worcester, Massachusetts.
 It is a manufacturer and distributor of sparkling fruit beverages, seltzer, ginger ale, drink mixers, and spring water to customers in the United States.
 It is the largest independent soft-drink bottler in the United States.

 It markets beverages under its flagship brand, Polar Beverages, and under the brands Adirondack Beverages, Polar Seltzer, and Cape Cod Dry.
 In addition to its own drinks, Polar bottles and distributes national brands for companies such as Keurig Dr Pepper.
 The company has two bottling plants and six distribution facilities; it also offers corporate water services and beverage vending equipment.

-It is a fourth-generation, family-owned business that traces its roots to 1882; and is run by Ralph Crowley Jr., the great-grandson of founder Dennis M. Crowley.
+It is a fourth-generation, family-owned business that traces its roots to 1882, and is run by Ralph Crowley Jr., the great-grandson of founder Dennis M. Crowley.

 History

 Polar was founded by Ralph’s great-grandfather, Dennis Mark "Boss" Crowley.
 The business began in the 1880s as the J. G. Bieberbach Company, a liquor company.
-In 1916, the company took on the Polar name, but Prohibition brought about a fundamental change.
-Polar stopped selling whiskey and began selling carbonated beverages like waters, ginger ales and drys.
+In 1916, the company took on the Polar name.
+The company stopped selling whiskey during Prohibition and began selling carbonated beverages like waters, ginger ales and drys.
+The company is a member of the Worcester Regional Chamber of Commerce.

-Flavors
+Products and Flavors

-Polar Beverages prides themselves on seltzers and drinks flavored with real fruit and ingredients.
-Every year the company uses an in-house drink mixologist to create 5 limited edition varieties at two separate times of year to always incorporate new flavors to keep the brand fresh.
+Polar Beverages produces drinks flavored with natural fruit flavors.
+An in-house drink mixologist creates five limited edition varieties at two separate times of year to incorporate new flavors.